vsrinivas/fuchsia/namespaces.md

 traversed in order to locate an object within a container (such as a directory).

-For example, `house/box/cat` designates a furry object which may be located within its containing object called `box` which may be located within its containing object called `house` which may be located within some unspecified recipient of an `Open()` request.
+For example, `house/box/cat` designates a furry object located within its containing object called `box` located within its containing object called `house` located within some unspecified recipient of an `Open()` request.

 An object relative path expression always traverses deeper into the namespace.
 Notably, the namespace does not directly support upwards traversal out of